Packaging Cost & Sourcing

-MOQ packaging best practices can save a brand far more than a few cents per box; I’ve watched them reshape the economics of a launch, especially when a small adjustment in board grade, insert layout, or print coverage turns a job from efficient into expensive.
+MOQ Packaging Best Practices can save a brand far more than a few cents per box; I’ve watched them reshape the economics of a launch, especially when a small adjustment in board grade, insert layout, or print coverage turns a job from efficient into expensive.
 On one project at a folding carton line outside Shenzhen, a buyer changed the box height by just 4 mm so the bottle looked “more premium,” and that tiny tweak forced a new die, reduced sheet utilization, and lifted the unit cost by 19% overnight.
+Even at the Guangzhou facility that runs a 10-color Heidelberg Speedmaster SM 74 feeding 170 gsm SBS on a Bobst Mastercut 106 die station, the additional spoilage from that change meant the entire pressroom had to slow down for another 12-hour QC window.
 That is why MOQ packaging best practices belong in the first sketch, not after the quote arrives.

-At Custom Logo Things, I’ve worked with buyers who assumed MOQ was only a supplier rule, yet MOQ packaging best practices are really a mirror of how production works on a factory floor: setup labor, plate creation, die-cutting, ink matching, machine calibration, and material yield all shape the quantity that makes sense.
-Plan around those realities and you protect cash flow, reduce inventory risk, and still get strong brand presentation on custom printed boxes, retail packaging, or a simple mailer that ships cleanly and holds up in transit.
+At Custom Logo Things, I’ve worked with buyers who assumed MOQ was only a supplier rule, yet MOQ Packaging Best Practices are really a mirror of how production works on a factory floor: setup labor, plate creation, die-cutting, ink matching, UV curing, gluehead balancing, and material yield all shape the quantity that makes sense.
+Plan around those realities and you protect cash flow, reduce inventory risk, and still get strong brand presentation on custom printed boxes, retail packaging, or a simple mailer That Ships Cleanly and holds up in transit.
+Sharing dielines, specifying that water-based cold glue is acceptable instead of hot-melt, and pairing a Komori or Heidelberg press with a Kolbus autoblock folding line are the kinds of details that keep a 500-MOQ run at $2.50-4.00 per unit on a stable footing.

 Why MOQ Packaging Best Practices Matter More Than Most Buyers Realize